Carter M. Stewart

 Carter Stewart thought he had the perfect job when he was an Assistant U.S. Attorney in San Jose, California, where he prosecuted a variety of cases including drug and gun crimes, environmental crimes, and the illegal distribution of steroids to professional athletes.

 Stewart quickly grew to embrace his new home, working as a litigator with the firm of Vorys, Sater, Seymour and Pease from July 2005 until he was appointed U.S. Attorney for the Southern District of Ohio in 2009.
-In addition to his regular duties, he now serves on the Attorney General’s Advisory Committee, a group of 16 U.S. Attorneys appointed by Attorney General Holder who regularly meet in Washington, DC to provide advice and counsel to the Attorney General on a variety of policy, personnel, and budget issues.
+In addition to his regular duties, he served on the Attorney General’s Advisory Committee, a group of 16 U.S. Attorneys appointed by Attorney General Holder who regularly meet in Washington, DC to provide advice and counsel to the Attorney General on a variety of policy, personnel, and budget issues, from 2012 to 2014.
 Stewart previously served as chair of the Attorney General’s Child Exploitation Working Group from 2009 to 2011.

 Stewart was recognized as one of Columbus Business First's Forty Under 40 Leaders to Watch in 2008.
 He also received the John Mercer Langston Bar Association's Emerging Leader Award in 2008, and in 2007 was named by the Minority Corporate Counsel Association as one of ten African-American attorneys to watch nationally.